bprobert97/accord/README.md

 │   └── __init__.py                # Empty file, for module creation
 │   └── consensus_mech.py          # Code for the PoISE consensus mechanism
 │   └── dag.py                     # Code for the Directed Acyclic Graph ledger structure
+│   └── filter.py                  # Code for the orbit determination calculations
 │   └── logger.py                  # Code for the app logger
-│   └── module_crtbp.py            # Code for circular restricted 3 body problem dynamics *
-│   └── module_stt.py              # Code for state transition tensor calculations *
-│   └── od_filter.py               # Code for the orbit determination calculation work
 │   └── reputation.py              # Code for the satellite reputation manager
 │   └── satellite_node.py          # Code representing a satellite in the network
-│   └── satellite_sim.mlx          # MATLAB Live Script performing satellite simulation work
 │   └── transaction.py             # Code representing a transaction submitted by a satellite
 │   └── utils.py                   # Utility functions and global variables
 │